Next: , Previous: , Up: The Emacs Editor [Contents][Index]

 emacs --daemon=foo

 The Emacs server can optionally be stopped automatically when certain conditions are met.
-To do this, call the function server-stop-automatically in your init file (see The Emacs Initialization File), with one of the following arguments:
+To do this, set the option server-stop-automatically to one of the following values:

 If you have defined a server by a unique server name, it is possible to connect to the server from another Emacs instance and evaluate Lisp expressions on the server, using the server-eval-at function.
 For instance, (server-eval-at "foo" '(+ 1 2)) evaluates the expression (+ 1 2) on the ‘foo’ server, and returns 3.
 (If there is no server with that name, an error is signaled.)
 Currently, this feature is mainly useful for developers.